wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/messaging-channels/guaranteed-delivery.md

 ## Sample scenario

 This example is a stock quote service where a stock quote request is sent to a specific endpoint when the receiver is offline.
 An Axis2 server acts as the receiver.
-The WSO2 MI stores the request message in a JMS message store provided by the WSO2 MI.
-In this scenario a Message Broker acts as the JMS message store.
-Here, the Message Broker can either be the Message Broker(MB) of WSO2 MI or ActiveMQ.
+The WSO2 MI stores the request message in a JMS message store.
+In this scenario ActiveMQ acts as the JMS message store.

 The WSO2 MI periodically checks whether the receiver is online using a Message Forwarding Processor and delivers the message to the endpoint when the receiver comes online.

-The existing sample explains connecting to MB or activeMQ as a store.
+The existing sample explains connecting to activeMQ as a store.
 Since this is a sample we are using an in-memory message store.

 The diagram below depicts how to simulate the example scenario using the WSO2 MI.